• Navigate with Confidence

 Reflecting upon this adventure, it became evident to me that setting a firm departure date was the catalyst that made the trip possible.

-So, my advice to all you dreamers longing for a San Juan vacation cruise is simple yet crucial:
+So, the best advice to all the dreamers longing for a San Juan vacation cruise is simple yet crucial:

 Fast track to the San Juans